Ever wonder what the very best Christmas tradition is?

 I was so excited about this idea that I wanted to teach this to my children and grandchildren.
 Our faith is a large part of the legacy that we want to pass on to our posterity.
 We decided that a great way to teach this concept is through a family devotional.

 So, I put together a devotional for my family to bring the spirit of Christmas into our home.
 This concept could really be adapted to any time of the year.
-However, it really will be a great way to begin the new year of 2021.
-This year of 2020 has been a year when we all need some hope, and more than ever. . .to find and keep Christ in our lives.
+However, it really will be a great way to begin the new year.
+This past couple of years has definitely been full of turmoil and discouragement for many.
+We all need some hope, and more than ever. . .to find and keep Christ in our lives.

 So, gather your family together and talk about the significance of finding Christ in your lives.
 Think of ways you can feel peace in Christ and His teachings.
 Gather ideas from your family on how you all can “see” Him every day.